sdonohoo/forecasting/energy_load/GEFCom2017_D_Prob_MT_hourly/README.md

 are outside United States, you may need a VPN to access the data.
 Use columns A, B, D, M and N in the worksheets of "YYYY SMD Hourly Data" files, where YYYY represents the year.
 Detailed information of each column can be found in the "Notes" sheet of the data files.
+The script energy_load/GEFCom2017_D_Prob_MT_hourly/common/download_data.py downloads the load data to energy_load/GEFCom2017_D_Prob_MT_hourly/data/.

 2. US Federal Holidays as published via [US Office of Personnel Management](https://www.opm.gov/policy-data-oversight/snow-dismissal-procedures/federal-holidays/).
+This data can be found [here](https://github.com/Microsoft/Forecasting/blob/master/common/us_holidays.csv).

 ### Data preprocessing (TBD)
-**TODO: Scripts for reading data, aggregating time series, and extract basic features.**
+The script energy_load/GEFCom2017_D_Prob_MT_hourly/common/extract_data.py
+parses the excel files and creates training and testing csv load files.
+The following preprocessing steps are performed by this script:
+* Map the holiday names to integers and join holiday data with load data.
+* When the --preprocess argument is True, zero load values are filled by the values of the same hour of the previous day, outliers caused by end of Daylight Saving Time are divided by 2.
+* In addition to the eight zones in the excel files, 'SEMA', 'WCMA', and 'NEMA' are aggregated to generate the MA_TOTAL zone and all eight zones are aggregated to generate the TOTAL zone.

 ### Training and test data separation
 For this problem, you are provided successive folds of training data.
 The goal